-There are several models used in chemistry to predict the respective shapes of molecular structures.
-An important simple model is the Valence Shell Electron Pair Repulsion model, or VSEPR.
-The VSEPR model is a useful starting point to approximate threedimensional structures of many molecules.
-Be aware that there are other much more rigorous models, which have mathematical and empirical foundations.
-One model includes the concept of orbital hybridization, as mentioned in Linus Pauling's opening quote.
-Other modeling approaches consider molecular orbitals, their respective energies and their effects on molecular geometry, and semi-empirical data to represent three dimensional molecular structures.
-These models use complex algorithms and experimental data in software programs that a few decades ago were only available to a handful of scientists, who had access to large main-frame computers.
-Today there are many computational programs available that run on desktop computers; some of these are freely available such as MOPAC through WebMO.
+There are several models used in chemistry to predict the shapes of molecular structures.
+An important intorductory model is the Valence Shell Electron Pair Repulsion model, or VSEPR.
+The VSEPR model is a useful starting point to approximate three-dimensional structures of molecules.
+You will also be introduced to other more rigorous models, which have mathematical and empirical foundations.
+One model includes the concept of orbital hybridization, as mentioned by Professor Pauling in the opening quote.
+Other approaches consider molecular orbitals, their respective energies and their effects on molecular geometry.